NSAPH/National-Causal-Analysis/MergedData/readme.md

 ## Inputs

-As input to the merge the process takes the following files, produced in the other processes contained in this repository: - `Denominator_1999_2016.csv`: The medicare beneficiary enrollment file from 1999-2016.
+As input to the merge the process takes the following files, produced in the other processes contained in this repository:

+  - `Denominator_1999_2016.csv`: The medicare beneficiary enrollment
+    file from 1999-2016.
 The code producing this is in the `HealthOutcomes` directory.
-We are unable to share this due to the private nature of the data. - `census_interpolated_zips.csv`: The interpolated census confounder data covering the period from 1999-2016.
+We are unable to share this due to the private nature of the data.

+  - `census_interpolated_zips.csv`: The interpolated census confounder
+    data covering the period from 1999-2016.
 The code and source data producing this file is available in the `Confounders/census` directory.
 This file is too large to be shared on github in the form we merge.
-However, by running the provided code on the available source data, it can be recreated. - `brfss_interpolated.csv`: The interpolated BRFSS (county level smoking rate and mean BMI) data from 1999-2016.
+However, by running the provided code on the available source data, it can be recreated.

+  - `brfss_interpolated.csv`: The interpolated BRFSS (county level smoking rate and mean BMI) data from 1999-2016.
 The workflow creating this file is in `Confounders/brfss`.
-The source data is too large to share on github; however, we provide instructions for downloading it, the code we use to create the final data set, and the final data set. - `all_years.csv`: This file contains estimates of annual pm2.5 exposure for each zip code covering the period from 2000-2016.
-We do not yet have permission from Joel Schwartz to share this data, but a description of the creation of the data, and some secondary processing code are available in the `Exposures` directory. - `temperature_seasonal_zipcode_combined.csv`: This file contains summer and winter temperature and humidity covering the period from 2000 until the end of winter 2020.
+The source data is too large to share on github; however, we provide instructions for downloading it, the code we use to create the final data set, and the final data set.

+  - `all_years.csv`: This file contains estimates of annual pm2.5
+    exposure for each zip code covering the period from 2000-2016.
+We do not yet have permission from Joel Schwartz to share this data, but a description of the creation of the data, and some secondary processing code are available in the `Exposures` directory.

+  - `temperature_seasonal_zipcode_combined.csv`: This file contains
+    summer and winter temperature and humidity covering the period from 2000 until the end of winter 2020.
 The workflow producing this data is available in `Confounders/earth_engine`.
 The source data is again too large to share, but we share the code we run on google earth engine to produce the data, as well as the rest of the code we use, and the final products.

+## Software Versions Used

+  - Base R: 3.5.1, Intel MKL Kernel
+  - data.table R package: 1.11.4
+  - fst R package: 0.8.8

 ## Workflow overview